Using vSphere Host Groups with Tanzu Kubernetes Grid Integrated Edition

 Using Host Group as a New AZ in BOSH

 Previously, the two types of AZs available with TKGI on vSphere were Datacenter and Datacenter plus Resource Pool.
 Host groups gives you a third option: Datacenter plus HostGroups.

-In the case of multi-master Kubernetes clusters, with the Datacenter and Datacenter plus Resource Pool AZs, there is no guarantee that master nodes will reside on separate ESXi hosts.
-With the Datacenter plus HostGroups AZ you can guarantee that Kubernetes master nodes will reside on separate ESXi hosts.
+In the case of multi-control plane node Kubernetes clusters, with the Datacenter and Datacenter plus Resource Pool AZs, there is no guarantee that control plane nodes will reside on separate ESXi hosts.
+With the Datacenter plus HostGroups AZ you can guarantee that Kubernetes control plane nodes will reside on separate ESXi hosts.

 To implement host groups with Tanzu Kubernetes Grid Integrated Edition, the first step is to define a host group in vSphere.

 - Click Add and configure the host group as follows:

 - Name: Enter a name for the host group.